 Due to King County’s entrance into phase 2 of Washington’s Safe Start Plan, we began in person services on Sunday July 26.
-Washington State and County officials have placed restrictions on gatherings to minimize the spread of COVID-19; please read our reopening safety plan before registering for and attending a service.
-Registration opens weekly on Mondays and closes at 3:00 PM on Thursdays.
+Washington State and County officials have placed restrictions on gatherings to minimize the spread of COVID-19; upon arriving on Sunday morning, you will be asked about symptoms and have your temperature checked.
+Please also be conscientious about wearing masks and social distancing during the service.

 We will continue to livestream our worship service at 10:30 AM for those who are unable to attend in person.
 Use the button below to watch and click here for this week’s sermon notes.